Careers

-Because Lenczner Slaght's practice is focused exclusively on litigation and advocacy, we don't simply offer students more opportunities to gain firsthand courtroom experience – we insist on it.
+As Lenczner Slaght is focused exclusively on litigation and advocacy, we don't simply offer students more opportunities to gain firsthand courtroom experience – we insist on it.

-As a Lenczner Slaght student you attend trials, motions, appeals, arbitrations and hearings before a wide range of regulatory bodies.
-Our highly experienced lawyers teach by example, encouraging you to learn the basics of litigation and then build your advocacy skills in the same way they did – by watching and doing.
+As a student, you will attend trials, motions, appeals, arbitrations, and hearings before a wide range of courts and our highly experienced lawyers will teach by example, helping you build your advocacy skills the same way they did – by watching and doing.

-We are participating in the upcoming 2025 Summer Student Recruitment.
+We are participating in the upcoming 2026 Toronto Summer Student Recruitment.
 Please submit your application through the viLawPortal by the deadlines as stated by the Law Society of Ontario.

-Our goal is to make sure that you have an excellent recruitment experience with our firm.
-Read our 2024 Tips & Testimonials Guide for important tips on writing your application and preparing for virtual interviews as well as testimonials on what it’s like to be a student at Canada’s leading litigation firm!
-We’ve also shared an interview question preparation guide to help you prepare for interviews: The Power of Being Curious During Student Recruitment.
-We hope that these resources will help you navigate the recruitment process!
+We want you to have an excellent recruitment experience with our firm and have prepared resources to help you navigate the recruitment process.
+Read our 2025 Tips & Testimonials Guide and The Power of Being Curious During Student Recruitment for important tips on writing your application and preparing for interviews as well as testimonials on what it’s like to be a student at Canada’s leading litigation firm!

-Lenczner Slaght is committed to having an unbiased recruitment and selection system.
-We are a work in progress.
-Our application screeners and interviewers receive training on interviewing skills, and unconscious bias.
-In 2018, we boldly took the next step to “anonymize” student applications.
-We apply an automated and manual process which will remove candidates’ names only from all documents.
-All other information submitted by candidates will be considered.
-This selection system helps our screeners and interviewers evaluate students on their skills and qualifications, and helps address unconscious biases and removes barriers.
+Lenczner Slaght is committed to minimizing bias during student recruitment and we recognize that we are a work in progress.
+Our application screeners and interviewers receive training on interviewing skills, unconscious biases, and creating an inclusive workplace.
+As part of these efforts, we have been “anonymizing” student applications since 2018 and removing candidates’ names and pronouns from all application documents.
+All other information submitted by candidates will be carefully considered.
+This process is intended to help our screeners and interviewers evaluate students on the skills and qualifications demonstrated in the written application materials.
 If you have any questions about this process, please contact Kyle Magee (kmagee@litigate.com).
 We would love to hear from you.

 What We Look for in a Student